liguge/Fault-diagnosis-for-small-samples-based-on-attention-mechanism/README.md

 # DCA-BiGRU
-Fault diagnosis for small samples based on attention mechanism https://doi.org/10.1016/j.measurement.2021.110242
+The implementation of the paper Fault diagnosis for small samples based on attention mechanism https://doi.org/10.1016/j.measurement.2021.110242